-The term 'Deduction' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Deduction' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Deductions refer to any expenditure or other item which becomes subtracted from individuals’ total gross income.
 This deduction will naturally lower the aggregate total of income which must be subjected to annual income tax.
 Sometimes these are referred to as allowable deductions.
 As an example, any individuals who earn $50,000 and who are eligible to claim a $5,000 deduction would see their taxable income lowered to $45,000.

 In the United States, the IRS Internal Revenue Service allows for a wide range of permissible deductions.
 Taxpayers may decide to either itemize their own specific personal deductions or instead claim the government provided standard deduction.